cwoac/Infinity-Army-Tools/Docs/Maintainance.md

 Note that sectorals can define these values to be `null`, in which case the parent faction value will be used.

+## Model choice
+In `PrintableUnit` there are a two lists - `invisbleWeapons` and `visibleEquipment`.
+These are used to determine whether two unit's models would be distinguishable.
+If the mappings change (unlikely) or new weapons / equipment is added (more likely) then these may need altering.

+Also, at the bottom of PrintableUnit's constructor, there is the code to pick the 'distinguisher'.
+This is the bit of text after the model's name in the hover text.
+It can probably do with tweaking algorithmically, but may also need updating as new things are added.